gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 For transporting messages from MQTT to Kafka, in this workshop we will be using Kafka Connect.
 We could also use Apache NiFi to achieve the same result.

-Luckily, there are multiple Kafka Source Connectors available for consuming from MQTT.
-We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (which is part of Confluent Enterprise but needs an enterpise license) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
-We will be using the later one.
+There are multiple Kafka Source Connectors available for consuming from MQTT.
+We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (which is part of Confluent Enterprise and requires an enterprise license) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
+We will be using the latter.

 ### Adding the MQTT Kafka Connector

-There are instances of the Kafka Connect service instance running as part of the Modern Data Platform, `kafka-connect-1` and optionally `kafka-connect-2`.
+Kafka Connect runs as `kafka-connect-1` (and optionally `kafka-connect-2`) as part of the platform.

-To add the connector implementations, without having to copy them into the docker container (or even create a dedicated docker image holding the jar), both connect services are configured to use additional connector implementations from the local folder `/etc/kafka-connect/custom-plugins` inside the docker container.
-This folder is mapped as a volume to the `plugins/kafka-connect` folder outside of the container on to the docker host.
+To add connector plugins without rebuilding the Docker image, both Connect services are configured to load additional plugins from `/etc/kafka-connect/custom-plugins` inside the container.
+This folder is mapped as a volume to the `plugins/kafka-connect` folder on the Docker host, so it is enough to copy the plugin files there.

-So its good enough to copy the necessary artefacts of the Kafka connectors we want to use.

-Navigate into the `plugins/kafka-connect` folder (which is a sub-folder of the `docker` folder which holds the `docker-compose.yml` file.
+Navigate into the `plugins/kafka-connect/connectors` folder (a sub-folder of the `docker` folder that holds the `docker-compose.yml` file):

 ```
 cd $DATAPLATFORM_HOME/plugins/kafka-connect/connectors